 6. Feeling Chilly

-Making sure you eat enough is one way you can manage your hydration levels because many of the electrolytes you get in food, like sodium, potassium, and magnesium, affect thirst.
+Making sure you eat enough is actually one way you can manage your hydration levels.
+Many of the electrolytes you get from food affect thirst.
+These include sodium, potassium, and magnesium.
 If you still feel thirsty after chugging down a glass of water, it’s a red flag that you may not be consuming enough calories.

 Sometimes, your body can also mistake thirst for hunger and misguide you away from the water bottle.
 Just remember to aim for hydrating beverages such as caffeine-free teas, carbonated unsweetened seltzers, and good ‘ole water.

 Amenorrhea is the scientific term for missing your period.
 Women may miss their periods for a variety of reasons, including pregnancy, changes in diet, and stress.
 Sometimes certain medications you take, including contraception, can affect your cycle, too.
 Specific health conditions like hypothyroidism and polycystic ovarian syndrome can also affect your hormone levels and therefore your period as well.